 Car survival kits are specifically designed to provide survival supplies if you are trapped in or become disabled or lost in your vehicle.
-They are NOT automobile emergency kits that are designed to help your car not you and generally contain flares, jumper cables, spare fuses, etc. They help the car, not you.
+Automobile emergency kits are not the same as a Survival kit.
+An automobile kit generally contain flares, jumper cables, spare fuses, etc. They help the car, not you.

 Although, when it is just my wife and I, I move our kit to the backseat of our sedan.
-Keeping your car survival kit in the trunk would prove effective for the majority of your extended disabled vehicle or hopelessly lost scenarios.
-However, being stuck in traffic for an extended period due to weather or major accident could have you wishing for water and some food.
+Keeping your car survival kit in the trunk would prove effective for the majority of your scenarios.
+However, an extended jam could have you wishing for water.
 Just think about the parking lot known as Interstate 45 from Galveston to Houston any time an evacuation order is given for a hurricane!

 Hot Trunks Will Reduce Storage Life

 Keep in mind, the storage of food supplies in a hot trunk will shorten the shelf-life of most food products.
 Refresh them annually.
 Similarly, certain first aid supplies can become unusable if exposed to long periods of intense heat.
 Consequently, check your supplies at the end of summer and refresh what is not useful.

 While there may not be one right answer for where to keep your emergency kits.
 Any amount of forethought will do you well in locating your kits.
 Keep in mind that every area of the country has different hazard considerations.
 Your car survival kits and storage location should be based upon your higher probability disaster scenarios.